luxe/unilang/README.md

 ## The Next Layer
 Unilang is a **universal programming language (UPL)**.
-A UPL has not been formally defined prior to the creation of this document.
-As an informal definition, envision a UPL as a language abstraction over GPLs.
+A UPL has not been formally defined prior to this document, but as an informal definition, envision a UPL as a language abstraction over GPLs and IDLs.
 UPLs are a universal encoding for developing software.

 ## Addressing Scope